GrahamCHill/South_Africa_Accident_Scraper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and is licensed under a closed/commercial license.
+All rights reserved.

+**License Terms:**
+- This software is the property of The Shard South Africa.
+- No permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software without explicit written permission from The Shard South Africa.
+- For licensing inquiries, please contact The Shard South Africa.